GitWessy/wessy_autovote/README.md

 Line 23: Change loyaltytoken to your own reward-item
 ```

-> "All scripts were tested for performance and stability on the German-speaking roleplay server Wild Ride with up to 240 players."
+> All scripts were tested for performance and stability on the German-speaking roleplay server Wild Ride with up to 240 players.